settermjd/podcast-site/storage/posts/episode-0018.md

 He also shared a host of links to some excellent resources, should you or someone you know, be in the same position; links which you can find in the related links section.

-Grab your favourite beverage and your comfy chair, and get ready for a rousing fireside chat with Chris and I.
+Grab your favourite beverage and your comfy chair, and get ready for a rousing fireside chat with Matthew and I.

 ### Related Links